-3.2.4.11 A section of User Defined Parameters is allowed.
+3.2.4.12 A section of User-Defined Parameters may be provided if necessary.
 In principle, this provides flexibility, but also introduces complexity, non-standardization, potential ambiguity, and potential processing errors.
 Accordingly, if used, the keywords and their meanings must be described in an ICD.
-User Defined Parameters, if included, should be used as sparingly as possible; their use is not encouraged.
+User-Defined Parameters, if included, should be used as sparingly as possible; their use is not encouraged.